Map Editor

 Map and collision

-The recommended workflow:
+The recommended tile-flag workflow:

 1. Paint your level visually in the Map Editor – platforms, walls, ground